agb32/cosmadoc/docs/source/gpu.md

 ## MI300X

-The MI300X node has 8x GPUs, and is available for direct ssh from a login node (ga007).
-It will eventually be put into a slurm queue.
+The MI300X node has 8x GPUs, and is available in the mi300x slurm partition.

 The AMD ROCm software stack is installed.

 Any codes currently using CUDA will need to be HIP-ified by running the hipify script provided as part of ROCm.
 Fine tuning may be necessary to optimise performance.

+To get interactive access you could use `srun -p mi300x -A do018 -t 10 --pty /bin/bash`, and if you want exclusive access to the GPUs (e.g. for benchmarking), use the `--exclusive` flag.

 There will be a DiRAC hackathon in April 2025 focussed on AMD GPUs, which will be very relevant to any users of this system.